 Something you have to bear in mind is that the presence of organic ingredients in a product doesn’t mean it isn’t full of harmful ones as well.
 Who cares if your facial mask is made with organic avocados; if it’s also chock full of synthetic preservatives that are potential carcinogens then it’s really no good!

 You’ll also want to be especially discerning about products that claim to be “natural” or even “all natural.”

 The terms are unverified and technically mean nothing at all.

-Your best bet is to cozy up to companies and product lines that acknowledge the widespread deceit in the industry and make it their mission to provide healthy, well-researched and truly organic alternatives.
+Your best bet is to cozy up to companies like us, that acknowledge the widespread deceit in the industry and make it their mission to provide healthy, well-researched, and truly organic alternatives.